Quick Answer: Microsoft Integration Architecture for Large Enterprises

 Key Takeaways for Microsoft Integration Architecture Selection

-i3solutions has delivered Microsoft integration architectures for regulated enterprises including Pratt and Whitney, Brown Advisory, and Kaiser Permanente.
+i3solutions has delivered Microsoft integration architectures for regulated enterprises including an aerospace and defense manufacturer, a financial services firm, and a national healthcare system.

 600+ completed Microsoft platform implementations anchor architecture decisions in proven patterns.